worship at home

 and is seated at the right hand of the Father.

-He will come again in glory to judge the living and the dead,
+He will come again in glory to judge the living and

 and his kingdom will have no end.